Answers to common technical questions about online exams, including how to set up before you start and what to do on the day.

 Force and personal devices

-Using your force laptop means accessing the exam through your force VPN (virtual private network), and you may be restricted by force bandwidth even if you have fast home broadband access.
+Using your force device means accessing the exam through your force VPN (virtual private network), and you may be restricted by force bandwidth even if you have fast home broadband access.

-If this is likely to be an issue, consider using a personal device to take the exam instead of your work laptop.
+If this is likely to be an issue, consider using a personal device to take the exam instead of your work device.

-If you are using a force device, please ensure that the URL has been approved by your force and your device will not block any exam content.
+If you are using a force device or network other than your personal one, please ensure that the URL has been approved by your force ahead of taking the exam and your device will not block any exam content.

 Checking your device

-You can use the following web browsers to access the exam:
+We recommend you use the following browsers (the software you use to access the internet):

-Upgrade your web browser to the latest version before the exam.
+You may experience issues if you access your exam in an old browser.
+Ensure you upgrade your browser to the latest version before the exam.

 If your screen resolution is set too high, this could make text difficult to read.